yan-duarte/yan-duarte.github.io/_posts/2016-12-05-DAC-Assignment3.md

 <br>

+#### **Bivariate Analysis**

+Scatter plots for the association between the tuberculosis success rate response variable and quantitative predictors ([Figure 1](#figure1)) revealed that manufacturing lead times were shorter when there was a greater number of ingredient units in stock (Pearson r=-0.79, p<.0001), but increased when production workers had worked more hours on their shift before beginning production (Pearson r=0.57, p<.0001).

+<center><a name="figure1">Figure 1.</a> Association between predictors and tuberculosis success rate.</center>
 ![Figure 1]({{site.baseurl}}/yan-duarte.github.io/images/dac-assignments/bivariate_analysis.png)

-#### **Bivariate Analysis**
-Scatter plots for the association between the manufacturing lead time response variable and quantitative predictors (Figure 1) revealed that manufacturing lead times were shorter when there was a greater number of ingredient units in stock (Pearson r=-0.79, p<.0001), but increased when production workers had worked more hours on their shift before beginning production (Pearson r=0.57, p<.0001).